Cleveland Clinic logo

 Diagnosis and Tests

 A healthcare provider diagnoses Zika by looking for signs of the virus in your blood or pee (urine).
-Your provider will usually only test for Zika if you’ve been to a place with risk for Zika and you have symptoms.
-They’ll ask you about your symptoms and recent travel to determine whether they’ll test for Zika.
+Your provider will usually only test for Zika if you’ve been to a place with risk for the virus and you have symptoms.
+Make sure to let them know if you or a sexual partner has traveled recently.

 Management and Treatment

-There’s no specific medication that treats or cures Zika.
-Your provider can help you manage your symptoms and tell you how to keep from spreading the virus to others.
+There isn't a specific medication that treats or cures Zika.
+Your provider can help you manage your symptoms and recommend ways to keep from spreading the virus to others.
 If you’re pregnant and test positive for Zika, your pregnancy care provider will help you manage your symptoms safely.

 Outlook / Prognosis